Skip to content

 Kong supports two primary datastores: Cassandra and PostgreSQL .

 Deprecation warning: Cassandra as a backend database for Kong Gateway is deprecated.
-This means the feature will eventually be removed.
+Support for Cassandra will be removed in a future release.

 kong.db